nikolienka24/IV114_ST/README.md

 ---

 ## Running notebook from command line
-To run the `.ipynb` notebook from the command line with custom input values, follow these steps:
+To run a jupyter notebook (`.ipynb`) from the command line with custom input values, follow these steps:

 ### 1. Register your virtual environment as a Jupyter kernel